Begin Your Journey Through Dear Daughter

 Years later, I would come to understand myself as a high functioning neurodivergent.
 Sensitive, intuitive and deeply attuned to what most people overlook.
 For much of my life, I saw these traits as flaws, parts of me that needed to be hidden or fixed.
 Now, I see them as my greatest gifts.
 But arriving at that understanding was not easy.
 For years, I shaped myself around what others needed, even when it pulled me away from my center.

-At some point, I let go.
-Not because I gave up, but because I could no longer deny what had always been true.
-The moment I stopped holding it all in was the moment something real began to emerge.
+The moment I stopped holding it all in was when something real began to emerge.
 It did not begin with a vision board or a perfect morning routine.
 Not with a quick fix or a single breakthrough.
 It began with presence.
 With radical honesty.
 With the choice to stop editing the story and finally show up as myself.
 Eventually, the ways I had always coped—overworking, overeating, overgiving, overthinking—no longer worked.
 Staying busy could not protect me from the parts of myself I had spent a lifetime trying to avoid.

 This is an invitation to meet yourself exactly where you are at with curiosity and compassion.
 Because real transformation begins when we stop bypassing discomfort and turn toward it.
 When we finally say, I am here now.
 Let us begin.
 Even when the path disappears beneath you, something unseen is guiding your way.
 Each moment carries the promise of renewal.
 Each breath invites you to begin again.
 And when life gives you lemons, you make lemonade…or write a book.